 In recent years, Bessire authored Behold the Black Caiman: a Chronicle of Ayoreo Life (University of Chicago Press), an ethnographic study of crisis and change among recently-contacted Ayoreo peoples.
 He is co-editor of Radio Fields: Anthropology and Wireless Sound in the 21st Century (New York University Press), and the director of the documentary films Asking Ayahai: an Ayoreo Story, From Honey to Ashes, and Farewell to Savage.
 He is co-founder of the Totobiegosode Weaver’s Alliance and creator of the Ayoreo Video Project.

 Bessire’s research has been supported by grants from the Wenner-Gren Foundation for Anthropological Research, the National Science Foundation, the Fulbright Program, the Fulbright-Hays Program, the Ruth Landes Memorial Research Fund of the Reed Foundation, the Mellon Foundation and the American Council of Learned Societies.
 Bessire has held visiting positions at the School for Advanced Research and New York University.
 He was a 2012-13 Member of the School of Social Science at the Institute for Advanced Study.

 Before joining the faculty at the University of Oklahoma, Bessire earned a doctorate in Anthropology from New York University (2010), where his dissertation was awarded the Dean’s Dissertation Prize.
 While at NYU, he also received a graduate certificate in Ethnographic Film Production from the Program for Culture and Media.
-He completed undergraduate degrees in Spanish and Anthropology at Kansas State University.
+A fourth-generation Kansan, he completed undergraduate degrees in Spanish and Anthropology at Kansas State University.

-Bessire is currently writing Running Out, a narrative ethnography about groundwater and responsibility on the high plains.
+Bessire is currently writing an ethnography about aquifer depletion and responsibility on the high plains.
 He is also working on a collaborative project about Indigenous rights and the future in northern Alaska.